Why we instinctively dislike or hate someone

 Updated:

-It makes sense to dislike someone when they’ve done something wrong to you.
+It makes sense to dislike someone when they’ve harmed or wronged you.
 But why would you dislike someone who hasn’t wronged you in any way?
 You know you have no reason to hate them, but still do.
+What’s going on?

 Disliking someone instinctively happens on a subconscious level.
 So, it appears that there’s no reason behind it.
-If you were to dig deeper, however, you’d certainly unearth a reason.
+If you were to dig deeper, however, you’d certainly unearth a reason or multiple reasons.

 Imagine you’re driving on a highway, listening to music.
-You see an obstacle on the road and quickly steer your car to the side.
+You see an obstacle on the road and quickly steer your car to the side of the road.
 It all happens in the blink of an eye.
 Your conscious mind tries to process what happened after the event.

 In this section, we’ll explore why we arrive at snap judgments about the people we’ve just met: